StanfordCBCL/StenosisTool/README.md

 The svZeroDSolver is how 0D simulations are run.
 There are two options for installation.

+*** Note: Due to the constant updating nature of the svZeroDPlus Solver, the release 1.1 version of svZeroDPlus has been tested to work.
+The pip installation, `pysvzerod==2.0` is currently being verified ***

 ##### Option 1 (pip)
 In most cases a pip install is sufficient.